 You may have a specific budget in mind, but if you don’t plan properly, that budget will go down the drain in a hurry.
 You have to plan ahead for more than just the best-case scenario for your budget.

 It may become necessary to pay late fees or rush charges to make everything happen.
 You may also need more labor than you originally plan for and this can all add up in a hurry.
-Make sure you account for all the possibilities in the budget before you start spending money for your next tradeshow.
+Make sure you account for all the possibilities in the budget before you start spending money on your next tradeshow.

 Not All Glamor and Glitz

 Sometimes, first-time exhibitors think tradeshows are going to be glamorous.
 This is what they seem from the outside, but they are far from it.

 Attending tradeshows is quite a bit of hard work.
 Whether you just go to one show locally each year or you fly across the country attending every show in your industry, they require hard work.
 It will be stressful at times, but the work will reap plenty of benefits, as well.

 Getting that first lead or sale isn’t easy for your booth staff if they are not experienced.
 However, once they get going, it will get much easier.
 By implementing the process of engaging, qualifying, presenting and closing, you can help your staff become comfortable fast.